Ayanava2000/Active-Magnetic-Bearing/README.md

 # Active-Magnetic-Bearing
-Modelling and Control of a 1D Active Magnetic Bearing
+Modelling a 1D Active Magnetic Bearing and controlling it using a PID controller.